-Jeffrey Langland, PhD has been the instructor for Medical Microbiology, Immunology, and Concepts in Research courses for the past 12 years at Southwest College of Naturopathic Medicine (SCNM), and also serves as the Research Department Chair.
+Jeffrey Langland, PhD has been the instructor for Medical Microbiology, Immunology, and Concepts in Research courses for the past 12 years at Sonoran University of Health Sciences (Sonoran University), and also serves as the Research Department Chair.
 Additionally, Dr. Langland is joint faculty at the Arizona State University Biodesign Institute.

 Why did you choose to be faculty at a naturopathic institution?